armandofox/armandofox.github.io/_pages/music-theater/pianoconductor.md

 from the musical theater literature.

 Below is the current Table of Contents.
 The book is [available on Amazon](https://www.amazon.com/Piano-Conductor-Talked-Being-Director/dp/0984881298) in paperback (and soon Kindle) format, and it's sprinkled with whimsical illustrations by drummer and talented graphic artist Joanne Romeo.
-If you prefer you can [download the PDF for free](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxhcm1hbmRvZm94fGd4OjQ1YTU1M2VhYjgzNDg5ZDE).
+If you prefer you can [download the PDF for free](assets/pdf/pianoconductor.pdf).

+A revised edition is expected Summer 2023 so please check back then!

 [![https://www.amazon.com/Piano-Conductor-Talked-Being-Director/dp/0984881298](https://images-na.ssl-images-amazon.com/images/I/512Xr2Mb7dL._SX331_BO1,204,203,200_.jpg)](https://www.amazon.com/Piano-Conductor-Talked-Being-Director/dp/0984881298)